10 Reasons to Learn German

 Did you know that there are more than 600 German companies in South Africa?

 3.)
 Science and Research: Internationally, Germany occupies a leading position in science and research.
 In the last 100 years, Germany won more than 70 Nobel Prizes in natural science and medicine only.
 Stefan Hell was the last person to win the Nobel Prize in Chemistry in 2014.
 Furthermore, Germany has many research centers that conduct research on a truly international level.
-The Max Planck Society, the Frauenhofer-Gesellschaft or the Leibniz Association employ 80% international researchers.
+The Max Planck Society, the Frauenhofer-Gesellschaft or the Leibniz Association employ 80% of international researchers.
 That goes along with the German High Tech Strategy that states: Global challenges like climate change, food security or war prevention cannot be solved on a national level anymore.
-What we need is truly international research.
+What we need is collaborative international research.

 If you come to do research work in Germany, you will be able to build up your own professional network with contacts not only in Germany, but in other European countries and beyond.